-- 5.8.1 An opening below the weather deck should be provided with an efficient means of closure. - 5.8.2 When an opening is for the purpose of an inlet or discharge below the waterline it should be fitted with a seacock, valve or other effective means of closure which is readily accessible in an emergency. - 5.8.3 When an opening is for a log or any other sensor which is capable of being withdrawn it should be fitted in an efficient watertight manner and provided with an effective means of closure when such a fitting is removed. - 5.8.4 Inlet and discharge pipes from water closets should be looped up within the hull to the underside of deck and shell fittings provided as required by 5.8.2.
-When the rim of a toilet is either below or less than 300mm above the deepest waterline of the vessel, anti-syphon measures should be provided.
+- 5.8.1 An opening below the weather deck should be provided with an efficient means of closure. - 5.8.2 When an opening is for the purpose of an inlet or discharge below the waterline it should be fitted with a seacock, valve or other effective means of closure which is readily accessible in an emergency. - 5.8.3 When an opening is for a log or other sensor which is capable of being withdrawn it should be fitted in an efficient watertight manner and provided with an effective means of closure when such a fitting is removed.

+5.8.4 Inlet and discharge pipes from water closets should be provided with shell fittings as required by 5.8.2.
+When the rim of a toilet is either below or less than 300mm above the deepest waterline of the vessel, anti - syphon measures should be provided.